-The total expenses before cost allocation are 0,8 MI € lower compared to 2021.
+The total operational expenses before cost allocation are 1,0 MI € higher compared to 2022.

 A.2.2 Reinsurance Results (key risk mitigation technique)

 As stated in the Reinsurance Policy, the goal of the reinsurance program is to guarantee the security and stability of the insurance portfolio of ERGO Insurance NV/SA and mitigate underwriting risks.
 To achieve this, a combination of a quota share (financing), surplus (risk mitigation) and excess of loss (accumulation) reinsurance is in place.